Get

 How to Help Your Dog Handle Stress

-If you and your vet determine that stress is the cause of your dog’s increased eating, helping your dog manage his stress will be the key to returning him to healthy eating habits.
+If you and the vet determine that stress is the cause of your dog’s increased eating, helping your dog manage his stress will be the key to returning him to healthy eating habits.
 The first step to managing your dog’s stress is determining the stressor.
 If your dog is overwhelmed by the neighbor’s dog or by something outdoors, try closing the curtains so that he cannot see the stressor.

 If he is agitated by loud music or other sounds inside your home, turn down the volume or remove him from the room.
 If you can remove the stressor from his environment, his stress eating should gradually dwindle back to regular eating.

 You can help release your dog’s tension by exercising him more often and sticking to a strict routine.
 If your dog knows when it is time to eat, play, and sleep, he will not have as much anxiety about the structure of his day.
-If your dog continues to display signs of stress, consult your vet.
+If your dog continues to display signs of stress, consult a vet.
 There is a chance that the stress could be due to a medical condition.

 Summing Up